infinitered/ignite/docs/Guide.md

 ### Ignite Boilerplate

-Your new Ignite project (whether you start with Expo or not) comes with a full stack of useful libraries, pre-set up for you so you can start coding.
+Your new Ignite project comes with a full stack of useful libraries, pre-set up for you so you can start coding.
+Some of the following are optional, but this list details the default options:

 - React Native
 - React Navigation
 - MobX-State-Tree [(Why not Redux?)](./concept/MobX-State-Tree.md)
 - MobX-React-Lite
 - TypeScript
-- AsyncStorage (integrated with MST for restoring state)
+- React Native MMKV (integrated with MST for restoring state)
 - apisauce (to talk to REST servers)
 - Reactotron-ready (and pre-integrated with MST)
 - Supports Expo (and Expo web) out of the box